garrettgordon/Recruiting/README.md

 Iteration 2:

 Student:
--Can follow/unfollow an event from the event detail page
+-	Can follow/unfollow an event from the event detail page

 Recruiter:
--Can signup and either create a new organization or find an existing organization -can create events for their organization
+-	Can signup and either create a new organization or find an existing organization
+-	can create events for their organization
--can edit their organization and personal profile page -can delete events from their organization
+-	can edit their organization and personal profile page
+-	can delete events from their organization

 User Verification Email
--email sent to user, confirmation by clicking url in email
+-	email sent to user, confirmation by clicking url in email